 Summer Hours Review

-As such the opening scenes of the film would appear to have little to recommend or hold the viewer’s interest but the fine performances of a strong cast playing out the drama of a family at their home in the country discussing what to do about the inheritance that their mother Hélène (Edith Scob) believes that she will soon be leaving behind, but there are deeper resonances in this rather Chekhovian situation.
-Divided into three significant scenes of family reunion that make up the larger part of the film, those gathered consider how to deal with the inheritance of the family home and its contents, precious furniture, objects d’art, paintings and sketchbooks that once belonged to their uncle Paul Berthier, a famous painter whose work is still of considerable importance, with a new book being published and with a retrospective of his work being organised in San Francisco.
+Summer Hours (L’Heure d’été) opens initially at a reunion of the Berthier family at their home in the country, the family discussing what to do about the inheritance that their mother Hélène (Edith Scob) knows that she will one day have to leave behind.
+Those gathered consider how to deal with the family home and its contents, precious furniture, objects d’art, paintings and sketchbooks that once belonged to their uncle Paul Berthier, a famous painter whose work is still of considerable importance, with a new book being published and with a retrospective of his work being organised in San Francisco.

-Adrienne (Juliette Binoche), a designer is living in New York and doesn’t see herself coming back to visit the country house too often.
+These scenes, which form the majority of the film, are rather prosaic, involving a lot of family talk and reminiscence, with lengthy discussions about how best to deal with the weighty inheritance that is being placed in their hands, a legacy that having their own lives and families to take care of, they are too busy to deal with – but these are themes that have the essential truth of an Ozu film and the underlying acuity of human values and behaviour that can be observed in a Chekhov drama.
+Adrienne (Juliette Binoche), is a designer living in New York who prefers objects not to be weighed down by the past and doesn’t see herself coming back to visit the country house too often.
 Her brother Jeremie (Jérémie Renier), working in the footwear industry, is currently based in China with his wife and children, overseeing the factories where the goods are manufactured.
 It’s left to Frédéric (Charles Berling), an academic and economist based in Paris, as the elder son to make the difficult decisions on how to divide up the property, torn between pragmatic necessity and nostalgia for what the old house and its contents mean to them all, seeing them not as objects d’art, but as an everyday part of the household they grew up in.